Google’s cord cutter app YouTube TV reaches 2 million downloads

 Sensor Tower’s figures for YouTube TV — 2 million downloads, 50/50 split — were also confirmed by App Annie, which added that if time spent in the YouTube Kids app is any indication, then YouTube TV should do well among streaming apps for user engagement.
 YouTube TV may be in its infancy, but its download levels show significant traction, App Annie said.

-YouTube Kids launched in 2015 and now ranks #7 by total time spent among Entertainment apps, as of June 2017 on Android phones in the U.S., behind giants like Netflix, Hulu and Amazon Prime Video.
+YouTube Kids launched in 2015 and now ranks No. 7 by total time spent among Entertainment apps, as of June 2017 on Android phones in the U.S., behind giants like Netflix, Hulu and Amazon Prime Video.

-Meanwhile, YouTube itself is #3 out of overall apps for time spent on Android phones in the U.S. – or nearly 17 times the average total time spent of the next three highest ranking video streaming apps, said App Annie.
+Meanwhile, YouTube itself is No. 3 out of overall apps for time spent on Android phones in the U.S. — or nearly 17 times the average total time spent of the next three highest ranking video streaming apps, said App Annie.

 Reached for comment, YouTube declined to confirm the new download numbers.